-You probably know about the relationship between smoking and lung cancer, but did you know smoking is also linked to heart disease, stroke and other chronic lung diseases?
-Smoking can also increase your risk for cancer of the bladder, throat and mouth, kidneys, cervix and pancreas.
+You probably know about the relationship between smoking and lung cancer, but did you know smoking is also linked to heart disease, stroke and other chronic diseases?
+Smoking can increase your risk for cancer of the bladder, throat, mouth, kidneys, cervix and pancreas.
 Thinking about quitting?
 Look at the facts!

 - Smoking is the most preventable cause of death in the United States.

-- Almost one third of deaths from coronary heart disease are attributable to smoking and secondhand smoke.
+- Almost one third of deaths from coronary heart disease are due to smoking and secondhand smoke.

 - Smoking is linked to about 90% of lung cancer cases in the United States.

-- About 54 percent of American children ages 3-11 are exposed to secondhand smoke.
+- About half of U.S. children ages 3-11 are exposed to secondhand smoke.

 - On average, smokers die more than 10 years earlier than nonsmokers.